MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-authentication-authorization/troubleshooting-ssl-related-issues-server-certificate.md

 :::image type="content" source="media/troubleshooting-ssl-related-issues-server-certificate/ie-cannot-display-web-page.png" alt-text="Screenshot of a browser page showing the message, Internet Explorer cannot display the webpage.":::

-The first pre-requisite that has to be checked is whether the website is accessible over HTTP.
+The first prerequisite that has to be checked is whether the website is accessible over HTTP.
 If it's not, there likely is a separate issue that's not covered in this article.
 Before using this troubleshooter, you must have the website operational on HTTP.

 Now, let's assume the website is accessible over HTTP and the previous error message is shown when you try to browse over HTTPS.
 The error message is shown because the SSL handshake failed.
 There could be many reasons which are detailed in the next few scenarios.